Gen Archives

 Laying the cards on the table

 Multiple companies have suffered these attacks, and many of them do not even realize until a large set of their customers’ payment details have been compromised.
-At Norton Labs, we developed a method to monitor and detect these behaviors by analyzing how the distinct parts of the website and their corresponding code interact with the credit card data that is introduced on their forms.
+Our Labs Team developed a method to monitor and detect these behaviors by analyzing how the distinct parts of the website and their corresponding code interact with the credit card data that is introduced on their forms.
 We observe and scrutinize the forms that interact with user data.
 In this way, we can expose new attacks that may extract this information maliciously.

 For illustrative purposes, we are now going to explain a recent formjacking attack we found on a famous retail clothing chain with stores around the world.
 The attacker was able to directly introduce their code on the website.